angcci/cci-sandbox-angcci-org/README.md

+only build prs - on
-only build pr and build on forked pr's is "on" while a PR is open, will this build on CircleCI? another test
+build on forked pr's - on
+github status - on
+going to open a PR